FLAMEGPU/FLAMEGPU2-docs/src/guide/debugging-models/using-a-debugger.rst

 Python
 ~~~~~~
 In order to produce a debug build of pyflamegpu, it is necessary to specify ``-DCMAKE_BUILD_TYPE=Debug`` when configuring CMake.
-Additionally, you should pass ``-DEXPORT_RTC_SOURCES=ON``.
+Additionally, you should pass ``-DFLAMEGPU_RTC_EXPORT_SOURCES=ON``.
 When compiled this should produce a binary in the ``build/bin/Debug`` directory, and the compiled RTC sources will be exported to the working directory at runtime.

 .. note::